-Reducing the risk of having to fight for benefits requires understanding the terms of your policy from the beginning, carefully and thoroughly filling out the application, and ensuring accuracy and consistency in your claim packet and subsequent filings.
-As the saying goes, the best defense is a good offense, and the best way to avoid litigation is to file the claim correctly the first time.
+Reducing the risk of having to fight for disability benefits requires understanding the terms of your disability insurance policy from the beginning, carefully and thoroughly filling out the application, and ensuring accuracy and consistency in your claim packet and subsequent filings.
+As the saying goes, the best defense is a good offense, and the best way to avoid litigation is to file the disability claim correctly the first time.

-Although filing a successful claim is not easy, it is the ideal.
-Unfortunately, insurance companies have a strong incentive to increase their bottom lines and often they practice aggressive tactics in improper attempts to justify the denial or termination of even a wholly legitimate claim.
-If your claim has been terminated or denied, it can seem overwhelming or hopeless to try to reverse the decision.
-In the event of a denial or termination, many insureds know they can sue their insurer and go to trial.
+Although filing a successful disability claim is not easy, it is the ideal.
+Unfortunately, insurance companies have a strong incentive to increase their bottom lines and often they practice aggressive tactics in improper attempts to justify the denial or termination of even a wholly legitimate disability claim.
+If your disability claim has been terminated or denied, it can seem overwhelming or hopeless to try to reverse the decision.
+In the event of a denial or termination, many insureds know they can sue their disability insurer and go to trial.
 Yet, even if you are ultimately successful in a lawsuit, litigation can sometimes drag on for years.
-While a lawsuit is pending, you’ll not only have legal expenses, but will also not be receiving benefits (and likely not be in a position to work to offset your expenses, due to the nature of your disability or your policy’s language).
+While a lawsuit is pending, you’ll not only have legal expenses, but will also not be receiving disability benefits (and likely not be in a position to work to offset your expenses, due to the nature of your disability or your policy’s language).
 There are, however, some alternative options that can be attractive to both parties that policyholders may not be aware of, namely mediation and lump sum settlements.

-All too often we see legitimate claims denied or terminated, with the insurance company refusing to reconsider their position.
-If your claim is terminated, the company knows that it wields a lot of power over the denied individual, including the power of money, the power of time, the power of institutional knowledge, and the power to tolerate litigation.
-In other words, insurers calculate that spending money on even protracted litigation will end up being cheaper than continuing to pay benefits, and they know that many claimants will just give up and go away if they draw out court proceedings long enough.
+All too often we see legitimate disability claims denied or terminated, with the insurance company refusing to reconsider their position.
+If your disability claim is terminated, the company knows that it wields a lot of power over the denied individual, including the power of money, the power of time, the power of institutional knowledge, and the power to tolerate litigation.
+In other words, insurers calculate that spending money on even protracted litigation will end up being cheaper than continuing to pay disability benefits, and they know that many claimants will just give up and go away if they draw out court proceedings long enough.